-I always knew there was a difference in scented and unscented soaps, but I had no idea there were so many different travel options.
-The range stretches from soaps can keep us clean, act as travel detergent for our laundry, to shampoo, dish soap, and the multi-taskiers that do all of those things at once!
+I always knew there was a difference in scented and unscented soaps, but I had no idea there were so many different travel soap options.
+The range stretches from soaps that keep us clean or act as laundry detergent to shampoo, dish soap, and the multitaskers that do all of those things at once!

 In today’s world, we check labels on the food we consume and the products we purchase.
 We’re thoughtful of the bigger picture, knowledgeable about the origin of things, and ethically conscious of carbon footprints.
 We intentionally allow our concern for humanity and the planet to affect our purchasing power.
-Apply those ethics when choosing travel soaps and consider opting for the following:
+When choosing travel soap, look for:

 - Organic, natural products